How Hurricanes Form

 As a Storm Grows, It Changes

-The classifications are based on the wind speeds in the storm, not the size of the storm.
+The classifications in the table below are based on the wind speeds in the storm, not the size of the storm.
 Hurricanes that look small on radar can have very high wind speeds, and large storms can have low wind speeds.
 Wind speeds in hurricanes are often measured in knots.
 Compared to a mile per hour, knots are a little bit faster: one knot is equal to 1.15 miles per hour.
 For example, if the wind is blowing at 10 knots, it's going 11.5 miles per hour.

-tropical disturbance Thunderstorms with light cyclonic circulation
+Tropical disturbance Thunderstorms with light cyclonic circulation

-tropical depression Wind speeds between 20 and 34 knots (23 - 39 mph)
+Tropical depression Wind speeds between 20 and 34 knots (23 - 39 mph)

-tropical storm Wind speeds between 35 and 64 knots (40 - 73 mph)
+Tropical storm Wind speeds between 35 and 64 knots (40 - 73 mph)

-hurricane Wind speed greater than 64 knots (74 mph)
+Hurricane Wind speed greater than 64 knots (74 mph)